chrisfosterelli/chrisfosterelli.github.io/_posts/2019-07-10-developers-dont-understand-cors.md

 I don't want to take away from the CORS focus of this post.
-Regardless of the user experience side of the argument, running a webserver on localhost is a risky endevour to begin with.
+Regardless of the user experience side of the argument, running a webserver on localhost is a risky endeavour to begin with.
 It should absolutely not be providing privileged access to functions, such as _installing software_, to every website on the internet.
 CORS enables you to securely do this -- don't hack around it!